RU-486 – Also Known As The Abortion Pill

 - Blood clots that occur for 2 hours or more.

-- Excessive bleeding (filling up more than 2 pads in an our for 2 hours or more).
+- Excessive bleeding (fills up more than 2 pads in an hour and happens for 2 hours or more)

 - Extreme depression and suicidal thoughts.